+Animal Data

-Animal Data Following administration during organogenesis in animals, busulfan caused malformations and anomalies, including significant alterations in the musculoskeletal system, body weight gain, and size.
-In pregnant rats, busulfan produced sterility in both male and female offspring due to the absence of germinal cells in the testes and ovaries.
-The solvent, DMA, administered to rats at doses of 400 mg/kg/day (about 40% of the daily dose of DMA in the busulfan injection dose on a mg/m2 basis) during organogenesis caused significant developmental anomalies.
-The most striking abnormalities included anasarca, cleft palate, vertebral anomalies, rib anomalies, and serious anomalies of the vessels of the heart.
+Following administration during organogenesis in animals, busulfan caused malformations and anoma-lies, including significant alterations in the musculoskeletal system, body weight gain, and size.
+In preg-nant rats, busulfan produced sterility in both male and female offspring due to the absence of germial cells in the testes and ovaries.
+The solvent, N.N-dimethylacetamide (DMA), administered to rats at doses of 400 mg/kg/day (about 40% of the daily dose of DMA in the busulfan injection dose on a mg/m2 basis' during organogenesis caused significant developmental anomalies.
+The most striking abnormalities in anasarca, cleft palate, vertebral anomalies, rib anomalies, and serious anomalies of the vessels